Sunoo/homebridge-camera-ffmpeg/README.md

 1. Log in to your NVR's web GUI.
 2. Under Cameras > (camera) > Video > RTSP service, turn on RTSP for each camera you want to make available to HomeKit.
 This plugin will use the highest quality stream that you enable.
 Note that whatever you choose will be converted to at least 720p at 15 fps, as required by HomeKit.
 3. Under Users > (user) > API Access, turn on "Allow API Usage" and make note of your API key.
+4. On the main settings page, scroll to the "Streaming Ports" section and make sure RTSP is turned on.

 ## Configure Homebridge